 If you are interested in applying to Study Abroad, application deadlines are as follows:

 Students that are interested in studying abroad should be sure that they are financially prepared to travel overseas.

 In order to receive financial aid to study abroad in the summer, the participating student must be degree-seeking and must be registered for at least half-time enrollment (a combined number of 6 hours for undergraduates, 3 hours for graduates throughout the summer semester).

 Once your budget form has been submitted to the International Programs Office and is approved it will be forwarded to the Office of Student Financial Aid and Enrollment Services for processing.
 During processing your budget will be adjusted to meet study abroad program costs.
-You will be notified by email, once your financial aid budget has been updated.
+You will be notified by email once your financial aid budget has been updated.
 Processing may take up to 4 weeks.
-This doesn't mean you will be awarded additional financial aid.
+An adjustment made to your financial aid budget does not mean you will be awarded additional financial aid.
 It is each students responsibility to pursue outside resources if your award is not enough to cover program costs.
 For additional information regarding other resources please see our Alternative Loan page.